 3. How to price equipment for rent and prioritize clients who need it.

-Add Online Training in 24 Hours: The Updated Step-by-Step Plan for Fall 2020
+Add Online Training in 24 Hours: The Updated Step-by-Step Plan

 After a worldwide wave of shutdowns in spring and graduated reopening over summer in most of the world, the COVID-19 pandemic is once again forcing changes on the fitness business.